Lightprotocol/light-protocol/js/stateless.js/README.md

 Run the monorepo build script
 `./scripts/build.sh`

+Go to /cli and build the CLI
+`cd /cli` && `pnpm run build`

-Go to stateless.js
+Now, go to stateless.js
-`cd js/stateless.js`
+`cd ../js/stateless.js`

 and run
 `pnpm run test-validator`

 this starts a solana-test-validator + auto-initialized the env, programs, and accounts Light needs.
 Keep the validator running.

-now open another terminal, enter the devenv + stateless.js again.
+now open another terminal, enter the devenv + js/stateless.js again.

 then run:

 `pnpm emit-event:transfer`

-This runs ./tests/e2e/transfer-emit-events.test.ts which executes a simple compressed sol transfer against the test-validator.
+This runs ./tests/e2e/transfer-emit-events.test.ts once which executes a simple compressed sol transfer against the test-validator.
 You can now index the emitted events (output utxos) according to the event rust structs.
+You can adapt the variables used and rounds inside the test file.

 ### Troubleshooting

 If you're having trouble building the project or cli,

-- Nuke git clean -xfd (careful)
+- Nuke your git chache `git clean -xfd` (careful) and re-run the steps from the start.

-- re-run install.sh etc

-- you may want to manually build the programs (anchor build) or manually build the cli (`pnpm run build` in ./cli) before running `./cli/test_bin/run test-validator`.
+- you may want to manually build the programs (anchor build).
+The IDLs will be auto-generated into stateless.js/src/idls/

+- if you're running into issues with the CLI (e.g. if you're seeing "Warning: test-validator is not a light command.". before re-building the CLI or running `./cli/test_bin/run test-validator`, consider ensuring that the cli's dependencies (zk.js, account.rs) are built (`pnpm run build` in their respective directory)

 ### Other